Quantum order by disorder in Frustrated Spin Nanotubes: DMRG results

 \subsection{Model and simulation parameters}

 In this section we present DMRG simulation results for the spin-$1/2$ nanotube.
+We focus on nanotubes with the minimal length $N_x =2$ along the short direction, as shown in Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(b,~c)}.
+In a different parameter regime, this model has been investigated in Refs.~\cite{vekuaQuantumDimerPhases2006, liuExistenceDimerizedPhases2008}, where symmetry-breaking columnar dimer (CD) and staggered dimer (SD) phases were reported to exist between the rung-singlet and the Haldane phase.
+We here show that a $\mathbb{Z}_2$-helical phase emerges when the coupling across the nearest-neighbor bonds is equal to the diagonal bond coupling.
+This parameter choice arises naturally in our construction of wrapping the $J_1$-$J_2$ square lattice model around a cylinder, since both are $J_1$-bonds then.

-We focus on nanotubes with the minimal length $N_x =2$ along the short direction, as shown in Fig.~\ref{fig1trial}hyperlink{fig1trial}{(b,~c)}.
-We choose a unit cell vector $a_y$ such that the 1D model contains four basis sites per unit cell, two "blue" and two "red" sites [see Fig.~\ref{fig:ops}(a)].
+We choose a unit cell vector $a_y$ such that the 1D model contains four basis sites per unit cell, two ``blue" and two ``red" sites [see Fig.~\ref{fig:ops}(a)].
 As mentioned before, blue and red sites correspond to the two interpenetrating second-neighbor square sublattices coupled by $J_2$.
 We denote the total number of unit cells by $L_y$, and the model thus contains $N = 4 L_y$ spins.
 We consider two values for the ratio $J_{2x}/J_{2y}$, where $J_{2x}$ describes the coupling along the rungs, and $J_{2y}$ is the second-neighbor coupling along the chains.
-We refer to case (i) $J_{2,x} = J_{2,y}$ as the nanostrip, and to case (ii) $J_{2,x} = 2 J_{2,y}$, where the transverse bond along the short direction is counted twice due to the wrapping around the cylinder.
+We refer to case (i) $J_{2x} = J_{2y}$ as the nanostrip, and to case (ii) $J_{2x} = 2 J_{2y}$, where the transverse bond along the short direction is counted twice due to the wrapping around the cylinder.

 We use the Julia simulation library iTensor~\cite{ITensor,ITensor-r0.3} to perform the DMRG calculations in this work.
 For each DMRG run we allow for up to $30$ sweeps, with only the final sweep being truncated at a discarded weight of maximally $10^{-10}$.
 The maximum bond dimension $m$ is doubled after every three sweeps, and we set a final value of $m = 3840$ for the final truncated sweep.
 We consider open BCs along the long direction with a total number of $L_y$ unit cells.
-The labeling of the sites follows a snake-like pattern, as shown in Fig.~\ref{fig:ops}(a).
+The labeling of the sites follows a snake-like pattern, as shown in Fig.~\ref{fig:ops}\hyperlink{fig:ops}{(a)}.